-Set 70 million years ago in the Cretaceous period in North America, this animated docu/drama follows the journey of a young Edmontosaurus named Scar and his herd as they migrate ...
+Set 70 million years ago in the Cretaceous period in North America, this animated documentation/drama follows the journey of a young Edmontosaurus named Scar and his herd as they migrate ...

-Set 70 million years ago in the Cretaceous period in North America, this animated docu/drama follows the journey of a young Edmontosaurus named Scar and his herd as they migrate south for the winter.
+Set 70 million years ago in the Cretaceous period in North America, this animated documentation/drama follows the journey of a young Edmontosaurus named Scar and his herd as they migrate south for the winter.
 This film depicts recent findings about Dinosaurs, such as Tyrannosaurs with feathers.Written by

 The specific genus of the ankylosaurian dinosaur isn't identified in the film.
 It is an Edmontonia.
 It is unclear why the narration never mentions its name - likely, the creators feared that having two similarly named dinosaurs (the other being Edmontosaurus) would confuse audiences.
 Unfortunately, some foreign dubs named it Ankylosaurus, which is incorrect, as it was a totally different dinosaur.
 See more »

 16 of 18 people found this review helpful.

 Was this review helpful to you?